Štefan Rosina: Business

 Educated in business management at Bratislava and Oxford Brookes, Rosina is active in business.
-He is a senior board member of Slovakian automotive car parts manufacturer Matador Automotive.
+He is a CEO of Slovak automotive car parts manufacturer Matador Automotive, part of Matador Group.

 Media work

-As Slovakia's most successful sportscar driver, Rosina often acts as colour commentator for Czech and Slovakian live broadcasts of motor racing, particularly Formula 1.
-He also starred alongside notable motorsport figures Olaf Manthey and Walter Röhrl in 2022's music video about the Nurburgring, the TF Song (Pineapple King) by British/Austrian rock band the Heizer Monkeys.
+Slovakia's most successful sportscar driver, Rosina often acts as colour commentator for Czech and Slovak broadcasts of motor racing, particularly Formula 1.
+In 2022, he also starred alongside two time World Rally Champion Walter Röhrl in a music video about the Nürburgring, the TF Song (Pineapple King) by British/Austrian rock band the Heizer Monkeys.